dufflink/MediaHandler/README.md

 ```
 ## Attachment Icons

-To display your own attachment icons, you need to override the Icons class' properties:
+For use your own MIMEType icons, you need to override the Icons class' properties:

 ```swift
 public class Icons {